VirtoCommerce/vc-module-event-bus/docs/index.md

 ```

-## Health status, search for fails log
+## Health Status and Searching for Fail Log
-There is API endpoint allowing to view fails log.
+There is API endpoint that allows you to view the fail log.

 Endpoint: `/api/eventbus/logs/search`

 Method: `POST`

 Request:

 ```json
 {
   "providerConnectionName": "string", // Optional.
 Pass to filter the log by provider connection